XieResearchGroup/PortalLearning/README.md

 # Data
 You can download data and pretrained weights from [here](https://zenodo.org/record/6950921)
-# PortalCG
-NatureCS under reivew.
-For Code Ocean replication

 __NOTE__: PortalCG has three steps with twice transfer learning.
 Three large databases are used, Pfam, PDB, ChEMBL, all fairly large. *A full replication from scratch will take a month on a single GPU*.
 Here, we provide demo with trained weights at final step as well as instructions to replicate from scratch in each step.

-## Environment setup
-- If running in Code Ocean, the environment will be set up automatically.
-- If running locally for replication from scratch, pls follow <code>environment setup.txt</code>

 ## PortalCG training
 PortalCG has two major components, (a) STL and (b) OOC-ML with 3 steps in total.
 Pls run the 3 steps in order.